 Assessment in education involves gathering, interpreting and using information about the processes and outcomes of learning.
-It takes different forms and can be used in a variety of ways, such as to test and certify achievement, to determine the appropriate route for learners to take through a differentiated curriculum, or to identify specific areas of difficulty (or strength) for a given learner.
-While different techniques may be employed for formative, diagnostic and certification purposes, assessment of any kind can improve learning by exerting a positive influence on the curriculum at all levels.
-To do this it must reflect the full range of curriculum goals.
+It takes different forms and can be used in a variety of ways, such as to record and report achievement, to determine appropriate routes for learners to take through a differentiated curriculum, or to identify specific areas of difficulty or strength for a given learner.
+While different techniques may be employed for formative, diagnostic and certification purposes, the focus of the assessment and reporting is on the improvement of student learning.
+To do this it must fully reflect the aim of the curriculum.

-The contents of the Toolkit are an essential element of quality assurance, and it includes the range of assessment supports, advice, guidelines and annotated examples of student work that will enable schools and teachers to engage with the new assessment system in an informed way, with confidence and clarity.
+The contents of the online support material include the range of assessment supports, advice, guidelines and annotated examples of student work that enable schools and teachers to engage with the new assessment system in an informed way, with confidence and clarity.

 This specification allows for inclusive assessment practices, whether as part of ongoing assessment or Classroom-Based Assessments.
 Where a school judges that a student has a specific physical or learning difficulty, reasonable accomodations may be put in place to remove, as far as possible, the impact of the disability on the student's performance in Classroom-Based Assessments.
 The accomodations, e.g. the support provided by a special needs assisstant or the support of assistive technologues, should be in line with the arrangements the school has put in place to support the student's learning throughout the year.